jozic/Casper/README.md

  - copyright line in the footer has hardcoded inception year
  - tags page which lists all tags ad number of posts (ugly, but works)
  - all external links are open in new tab (target="_blank")
+ - updated to be compatible with Ghost 2.x

 ## Build zip